• Skip to primary navigation

 Learn how to build a beautiful custom backyard fire pit for any size yard!
 Make memories with bonfires, s'mores, roasted marshmallows and more.
 This tutorial teaches you how to build your own fire pit!

-You might be wondering why we used a galvanized fire ring in our fire pit construction, when many other fire pit tutorials do not use one.
+You might be wondering why we used a galvanized fire ring in our fire pit construction when many other fire pit tutorials do not use one.
 The main reason is that we wanted our fire pit to be extra durable, and also for the landscape bricks not to get charred by the flames.

-One other benefit of using the fire ring is that you can purchase accessories, like grill grates and fire pit screens, that fit perfectly over the fire ring.
+One other benefit of using the fire ring is that you can purchase accessories, like grill grates and fire pit spark screens, that fit perfectly over the fire ring.

 Finally, we also thought it made it easier to create a perfect circle with the landscape bricks.
 While this added a little extra cost to the construction, it was worth it in our minds.